The DCE's Clearing Department and Clearing System

 3) One-Time Delivery: After a contract's last trading day, any holders of open positions must abide by the physical delivery agreement.
 Any customer holding both long and short positions will have their positions automatically closed out and delivery will not be required.
 The positions will be closed at the delivery settlement price.

-Corn Corn Starch No.1 Soybean No.2 Soybean Soybean Meal Soybean Oil Egg RBD Palm Olein Fiberboard Blockboard Soybean Meal Options LLDPE PVC PP Coking Coal Coke Iron Ore API ACPI OPI SPI FSPI SMPI IOPITrading & Clearing Market Data Education Media Center Rules & Regulation About Us Related Links
+Corn Corn Starch No.1 Soybean No.2 Soybean Soybean Meal Soybean Oil Egg RBD Palm Olein Fiberboard Blockboard Soybean Meal Options Corn Options Polished Round-grained Rice LLDPE PVC PP Coking Coal Coke Iron Ore Ethylene Glycol Ethenylbenzene API ACPI OPI SPI FSPI SMPI IOPITrading & Clearing Market Data Education Media Center Rules & Regulations About Us Related Links